Get insider access

 6.5 f-stops

-The Olympus E-M1 Mark III has good dynamic range, especially relative to other Micro Four Thirds cameras.
-It does a pretty good job of preserving highlight and shadow detail in high-contrast scenes like our skate park sample gallery image, which you can download here.
-Photos have a fair amount of exposure latitude, if you want to recover shadow detail, for example, but pushing the exposure too far results in very noticeable noise, especially compared to cameras with larger sensors, like the full-frame Sony a7 III (see here).
+The camera has good dynamic range, especially relative to other Micro Four Thirds cameras.
+It does a pretty good job of preserving highlight and shadow detail in high-contrast scenes.
+Photos have a fair amount of exposure latitude if you want to recover shadow detail, for example, but pushing the exposure too far results in very noticeable noise, especially compared to cameras with larger sensors, like the full-frame Sony a7 III.

 7.7